deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

    - watch
  ```

 The hook monitors `ClusterRoleBinding`, and when creating a bindings, it loops through all the manage roles to find all the aggregated roles by checking the aggregation rule.
 It then fetches the namespace from the `rbac.deckhouse.io/namespace` label and creates a use role in that namespace.
-The use role is defined by the last word after `:` in the scope role (`admin` in the example above).

 ### Extending the existing use roles